You can listen to this voiced by REID, the text-to-speech AI.

-I am a documentarian, actor/director and teacher who has always been interested in the processes behind what we make.
-Like any artist worth their salt, innovation is my goal; but robust practicality matters too!
+I have always been interested in the processes behind what we make.
+Like any artist worth their salt, innovation is my goal, but practicality matters too!

-As a result, after years of research, I’ve developed a new approach to acting that I hope has a positive impact on your craft.
+As a result, after years of research, I’ve developed a new approach to acting that I hope has a positive impact on your creativity and career.

 Crosspoints create frameworks for creativity.
-They're a 'meta-tool,' enabling you to create your own methods and processes whether your acting in a representational drama, singing a song or narrating a story.
+They're a 'meta-tool,' enabling you to create your own processes whether your acting in a commercial, performing a representational drama, singing a song or doing voiceover for animation.

-Taking this into account, drama schools and private studios have been sites for the institutionalised expression of white dominance, white fragility and racism.
+we have to face one thing.
+Acting classes (and the profession writ large) are complicit in cultural biases and power imbalances.
+Taking this into account, drama schools, university programmes and private studios have all been sites for institutionalised white dominance, white fragility and racism.

 We've done this.
-We are sorry.
 We need to stop and listen.

-Obviously, my own journey from marginalisation to acceptance and growth has had a big impact on my acting and teaching.
-My race, gender and generation have given me my own mixed bag of privileges and obstacles.
-However, the greatest gift that they've given is to look anticipate a world where everyone sees each other with great pride.
+My own journey from marginalisation to acceptance has had a big impact on my acting and teaching.
+My race, gender and generation are a mixed bag of privileges and obstacles.
+Because of this, I look forward to being part of the change.
+I anticipate a world where everyone listens and sees each other with great pride.

 Black lives matter.
-People of Colour's lives matter.
+The lives of People of Colour matter.
 Indigenous lives matter.
 LGBTQ2IAS+ lives matter.

 Our future together matters.